 Mailers and Shipping Supplies: Mailer envelopes that are all one material (i.e. all paper or all plastic) can be recycled.
 Paper mailers can go into curbside bins.
 Plastic envelopes, bubble mailers, and air cushions can be recycled with

 Plastic Bags (but NOT in curbside bins).
-Mailers of mixed materials (paper outside with bubble wrap inside) cannot be recycled and should be avoided.
+Mailers of mixed materials (paper outside with bubble wrap inside) cannot be recycled and should be avoided, and thrown in regular trash if received.

 Mattresses: Always ask the store where you buy your new mattress if they will take your old one and recycle it when the new one is delivered.